Maycon1993/Devices-docs/surface/surface-it-toolkit.md

 ### Version 1.223.139.0

-This version of Surface IT Toolkit, released Feburuary 19, 2025, includes the following updates:
+This version of Surface IT Toolkit, released February 19, 2025, includes the following updates:

 - Support for Surface Laptop for Business 7th Edition, Intel processor
 - Support for Surface Pro for Business 11th Edition, Intel processor